(first appeared in the April 2014 issue of The Equiery)

 “Wrap supply line with heat tape.”

-“Hire a more competent contractor or a plumber to install the waterers.”
+“Hire a more competent contractor or a plumber, like plumbers in Tucson, to install the waterers.”

 “Make sure waterer is on a separate circuit!”